 - Palliative care resources.

 Some ARDSI chapters are run in coordination with or managed by well-known hospitals of the city, or by major elder care service organizations.
-For example, ARDSI Bangalore is associated with Nightingales Medical Trust, Bangalore.

 Information on chapters is available on the respective city pages at city-wise/ region-wise dementia resources pages.